Conservative Party of Japan: Ideology and policies

 The party asserts itself as a more right-wing alternative to the LDP and the Japan Innovation Party, the two main conservative parties in Japanese politics.
 With the party being formed after dissatisfaction arose towards the LDP following the election of Fumio Kishida as prime minister and LDP president in 2021 and the assassination of former prime minister and LDP president Shinzo Abe.

 The party is opposed to gender equality, same-sex marriage and LGBT rights.
 It supports the revision of the LGBT Understanding Promotion Act, including the removal of provisions regarding LGBT-related education for children.

 The party is in favour of revising Article 9 of the Japanese Constitution such as removing Section 2, which prohibits Japan from having a standing military force.
 The party is in favour of expanding sanctions against North Korea, such as to Chongryon-related organizations.
 The party is in favour of establishing stronger Japan–Taiwan relations and has proposed to establish a Japanese counterpart to the Taiwan Relations Act.

 The party is opposed to immigration and supports revising the Immigration Control and Refugee Recognition Act, which would allow authorities to detain and deport refugees who have been denied asylum.
 The party also advocates for review of the government's immigration policy, such as its decision to expand the number of specified skilled foreign workers and international students.
 The party is in favour of amending the Health Insurance Act in order to have a separate health insurance system for foreign residents.
 Julian Ryall writing for Deutsche Welle in July 2025 said that the Conservative Party of Japan's immigration policies are similar to those of the far-right Alternative for Germany.

 The party vows to stop Japanese politics from becoming a "family business," such as by reducing the annual income of members of the Diet and local councilors to the salaries comparable to ordinary citizens.

+The party is also for nuclear energy.